SwamiKedari/ComputerOrganisationProject/README.md

   It also removes the comments and blank lines in the program .
   This project only support single line comments .

+ # 4)Other things to do :
  As of now , we have not worked on multiline comments , taking user Input in the program , and storing strings in the memory .
+ Also , we want to make user interface for this project .